kartosis/kartosis.github.io/README.md

-# Kartik's personal website and blog.
+# Kartik's personal website and blog